p33t/assembla-freshcode_public/learn/extjs/READ_ME.txt

 IE: Take out the extra line and special comment: + "\n//@ sourceURL=" + fileName

 Some user extensions have been added:
 - examples/ux/form & layout have been copied to src/ux/...
+(Extra layout components needed in 4.0.7 but not in 4.1)
 - examples/ux/css/images/(x6).gif & ItemSelector.css "dido"
+- ItemSelector.onAddBtnClick() need 'this.checkChange();' appended.
+There is a bug which appears to have been fixed in 4.1.0.